Welsey0/Welsey0/README.md

 Hi, I'm Wily (pronounced why-lee) and I am exploring the possibilities of programming.
-However, I am still in my starting phase. :)
+My pronoun is he/him and I love computers!
+Wily, of course is not my real name, and I will not share my real name with the digital world.
+While I do hope to be a contibuting member of any community I join, I will not add anyone I do not know in real life as a "friend" in any online services I use.
+Thank you for reading my README!